 You may have secured a job as a mechanical engineer, but you should still continue to learn.
 If you advance your skillset, you can differentiate yourself from other mechanical engineers, as well as increase your earning potential and speed up your career growth.

-In some instances, it may be beneficial to pursue a professional engineering license, which is ideal if you want to earn management position or another leadership role.
-Comparatively, if you want to teach others how to succeed as mechanical engineers, you may want to return to school to earn your Ph.D
+In some instances, it may be beneficial to pursue a professional engineering license, which is ideal if you want to earn a management position or another leadership role.
+Comparatively, if you want to teach others how to succeed as mechanical engineers, you may want to return to school to earn your Ph.D.

 4. Find Your Dream Job